-Fix contributed by Ionel Cristian Mărie.
+Fix contributed by Ionel Cristian Mărieș.

-- Prefork pool: Now makes sure all file descriptors are removed from the hub when a process is cleaned up.
-Fix contributed by Ionel Cristian Mărie. - New Sphinx extension: for autodoc documentation of tasks: celery.contrib.spinx (Issue #1833). - Django: Now works with Django 1.7a1. - Task: Task.backend is now a property that forwards to app.backend if no custom backend has been specified for the task (Issue #1821). - Generic init-scripts: Fixed bug in stop command.
+- New Sphinx extension: for autodoc documentation of tasks: celery.contrib.spinx (Issue #1833). - Django: Now works with Django 1.7a1. - Task: Task.backend is now a property that forwards to app.backend if no custom backend has been specified for the task (Issue #1821). - Generic init-scripts: Fixed bug in stop command.